 Since the beginning of the Pandemic, our focus has been to protect the health of the public and our employees while serving our policyholders and ensuring business continuity.
-We recently began allowing all employees to return to our offices on a voluntary basis, with established protocols designed to ensure operational reliability and employee safety.
-In addition, we have taken extra physical security and cybersecurity measures to safeguard our systems to serve the operational needs of our workforce and ensure uninterrupted service to our brokers and policyholders.
+We have established protocols designed to ensure operational reliability and employee safety.
+In addition, we have taken extra physical security and cybersecurity measures to safeguard our systems, serve the operational needs of our workforce, and ensure uninterrupted service to our brokers and policyholders.